 However, there is a particular set of memories that fish sothi evokes, of a time when I lived with an aunt and uncle in Singapore.
 For a little while, my uncle went through a stage of making this all the time, we’re talking twice a week; luckily, it was a firm family favourite, so we weren’t about to complain!

-Usually eaten with rice although traditionally also served with string hoppers, a plain vermicelli type Indian noodles.
+Fish sothi is usually eaten with rice although traditionally, it is also served with string hoppers, a plain vermicelli type Indian noodles.

 I love using swordfish for this, but any white firm fleshed fish will do.

-If you can’t get curry leaves, finish the dish off with a garnish of fresh coriander leaves.
+If you can’t get curry leaves, finish the dish off with a garnish of fresh coriander leaves (cilantro).

 Chilli – this is a mild curry, so the green chilli should be a mild one, with seeds removed.
 The dried red chilli at the end is just for flavouring and unless you break it up, shouldn’t release any heat into the gravy.